-During a significant emergency response event involving a gas plant and/or the associated gathering system in Alberta, the AER will be an active participant.
-The AER will:
+During a significant emergency response event involving a gas plant and/or the associated gathering system in Alberta, the AER would, when acting as the lead government agency:

-- S Determine the Level of Emergency with the AltaGas response team. - Provide an Alberta Government Agency Representative to the OSCP to maintain a communication link between AltaGas and the AER ECC. - S Determine the extent of the immediate hazard and issue a FH (Fire Hazard) Closure Order to keep the public and media out of the planning and response zones if the situation warrants. - S Notify Transport Canada, inform them of the situation and recommend the issue of a Notice to Airmen (NOTAM) if appropriate. - Monitor operations and mitigate notification and evacuation activities within the PAZ. - § Notify other government agencies (i.e. AEMA, OHS, AEP & AHS) when necessary.

-Energy & Environmental Emergency 24-Hour Response Line: 1-800-222-6514
+S Determining the Level of Emergency with the AltaGas response team.

+§ Providing an Alberta Government Agency Representative to the OSCP to maintain a communication link between AltaGas and the AER.

+§ Determining the extent of the immediate hazard and issue a FH (Fire Hazard) Closure

+Order to keep the public and media out of the PAZ if the situation warrants.

+§ Notify Transport Canada, inform them of the situation and recommend the issue of a

+Notice to Airmen (NOTAM) if appropriate.

+Monitor operations and mitigate notification and evacuation activities within the PAZ.

+Notify other government agencies (i.e. AEMA, OH&S, AEP & AHS) when necessary.

+The NEB, not the AER, is the lead regulatory agency for incidents involving the Suffield

+Pipeline.